by Bursby (Ohio)

 - Check the thermistor for proper operation, Connect your volt-ohm meter to the thermistor lead and apply heat to the cooper wire.
 If there is a drop in resistance, then the thermister is good.

 - If the AC problem is still not resolved and if you feel comfortable and knowledgeable, you could go further to check the capacitor(s) and relays for proper operation.
 Personally, we would not do this ourselves and would instead use a qualified service facility with expertise in AC units and systems.
 If you plan to replace your air conditioner instead, here is a good list of the best RV air conditioner.
-You may also want try out the best portable air conditioner, which tend to be less complicated and easier to maintain.
+You may also want try out a portable air conditioner, which tends to be less complicated and easier to maintain.

 Air Conditioners Will Not Turn On

 Question: My Acs won’t turn on, even when plugged into the 30 amp outlet.
 I was going to replace my two 6 volt batteries on my RV.
 I pulled them out and took them to my local auto parts store and with no luck, went back to the RV.
 I reinstalled the two batteries back to the way they were hooked up and now my air conditioners are not working.